 Programming languages: C#, PHP, Python, Ruby, Java, JS (at least one or two).

 <em “>Frameworks: Symfony, Laravel (PHP), Django (Python), Ruby On Rails (Ruby), Spring (Java), .NET (C#), Node.js, AngularJS (JS).

 For All That, Whom to Choose?

 Now as we have got a sense of the difference between a dedicated expert and a full stack developer, we want to know whom to choose.
 In fact, this choice greatly depends on project criteria, namely:

 1. Project size.
 If your project is a small-scale one, selecting a full-stack specialist for all development efforts may be justified.
 Otherwise, a full-fledged team is recommended.

 2. Project complexity.
 While a full stack developer takes to small projects like a duck to water, complex projects require profound knowledge in various facets of product development, and, thus, hiring dedicated specialists for each task.

 3. Project flexibility.
-If you feel that your project’s requirements may easily flow to other directions, you need a person with a similarly flexible mind.
-A full stack developer would be an apt choice since he is able to quickly switch from one area to another.
+If you feel that your project’s requirements may easily flow in other directions, you need a person with a similarly flexible mind.
+A full-stack developer would be an apt choice since he can quickly switch from one area to another.
 For more rigid and stable requirements, it is better to stick to a team of specialists.

 5. Project quality.
 This point was led to by the previous one, reminding us of the fact that extra quality implies extra efforts.
 While undemanding projects can be effectively led by a“chief cook and bottle washer”, high-quality projects require a full immersion.
 Premium solutions are always created by teams of specialists.